<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <channel>

-<title>ETF on Blockchaining.org</title>
+<title>Etf on Blockchaining.org</title>

 <link>https://blockchaining.org/tags/etf/</link>

-<description>Recent content in ETF on Blockchaining.org</description>
+<description>Recent content in Etf on Blockchaining.org</description>

 <generator>Hugo</generator>